Kylie Jenner Having Friends Spy On Travis Scott Amid Cheating Allegations, Per ‘HL’

 “Kylie wishes she did not have to spy on her man, but until she simply does not feel confident or secure right now.
 Hearing that he is behaving from eyewitnesses she trusts help her sleep better at night,” the source added.

-Before the cheating allegations went down Kylie Jenner and Travis Scott were said to be doing very well.
+Before the cheating allegations went down, Kylie Jenner and Travis Scott were said to be doing very well.
 They were getting along great, and even planning to have a second child together.

-Sources claim that the pair were more than ready to welcome as second child into their family, and that Jenner’s been wanting another baby since summer.
-Kylie reportedly loves being a mom above everything else in her life and would love to have baby number two in the near future.
+Sources claim that the pair were more than ready to welcome a second child into their family, and that Jenner’s been wanting another baby since summer.
+Kylie reportedly loves being a mom above everything else in her life and would love to have baby No. 2 in the near future.

 As previously reported by The Inquisitr, Scott also deleted his Instagram account in the wake of the cheating allegations.
 Sources tell TMZ that the rapper deactivated the social media app in order to prove his loyalty to his baby mama, who had reportedly found out that he was engaging in some flirty messages with women on the site.